InsertKoinIO/koin/docs/reference/koin-core/modules.md

 ## Lazy modules & background modules loading with Kotlin coroutines [Experimental]

-You can now declared "lazy" Koin module, to avoid trigger any pre allocation of resources and load them in background with Koin start.
+You can now declare a Koin module "lazy", to avoid triggering any pre-allocation of resources and load them in background with Koin start.

 - `lazyModule` - declare a Lazy Kotlin version of Koin Module
 - `Module.includes` - allow to include lazy Modules